lizcaseyyy/Project-4/README.md

 ![image](https://github.com/user-attachments/assets/2bc31400-c373-4296-a53a-0617b4f3ed88)

 ## Comparison of MD simulated mimic variant and authentic PTM
 The RMSD of the simulated mimic varaint and PTM was 1.45.
-Overall the strucutre changes are minimal in structure adn position.
+Overall the strucutre changes are minimal in structure and position.
 ![image](https://github.com/user-attachments/assets/dc2f9e99-185e-4cac-bc18-0710f8aeca93)

 ## Colab notebook links